History of Northwest Territories capital cities: Carrothers Commission (1965-1967)

 The "Advisory Commission on the Development of Government in the Northwest Territories", commonly called the Carrothers Commission for its chair, Alfred Carrothers, was struck by the Government of Canada in 1965.
 The Carrothers Commission marked a significant turning point in modern Northwest Territories history.
 The Carrothers Commission was tasked to evaluate and recommend changes to the Northwest Territories to deal with an array of outstanding issues regarding self-government in the north.
 One of the more visible and lasting effects of the Carrothers Commission was to choose a new capital city for the territorial government.

 The Carrothers Commission, for the first time, gave some voice to residents in the Northwest Territories through extensive consultations with the territorial population.
 In prior years, the decision to change the seat of government had always been made without consulting Northwest Territories residents.
-Edgar Dewdney, for example, who made the decision to change the capital from Battleford to Regina, faced controversy because he owned property in Regina.
 After the territorial government moved to Ottawa, the government was often resented for being so far away.

 The Carrothers Commission spent two years visiting nearly every community in the territory and consulting with residents, community leaders, business people, and territorial politicians.
 The Carrothers Commission investigated and considered five communities for the capital: Hay River, Fort Simpson, Fort Smith, Inuvik and Yellowknife.

 Many people in the Northwest Territories believed that Fort Smith would win since it already housed the Territories' civil service.